Buy all ingredients right below the recipe

 - 8 dried shiitake mushrooms

-- 1Place dried shiitake mushrooms and seaweed in 1.2 liters of water.
-Let it steep in the refrigerator ideally overnight.
-Alternatively, you can steep it for about three hours in hot (not boiling) water.
+- 1Add dried shiitake mushrooms and seaweed to 1.2 liters of water.
+Ideally, let it steep in the refrigerator overnight.
+Alternatively, it can be steeped for about three hours in hot (not boiling) water.

 - 2Season with miso paste and soy sauce.

-- 1Set the shiitake mushrooms aside and use them to garnish the ramen – boil them and slice them.
-(The mushrooms must be boiled for at least another 30 minutes in the same broth.)
+- 1Set aside the shiitake mushrooms and use them to garnish the ramen – boil them and slice them.
+(The mushrooms must be cooked for at least another 30 minutes in the same broth.)

-- 2Cut the tofu into cubes, cook the eggs sous-vide at 63 degrees or for 3.5 minutes from boiling point in salted water.
+- 2Dice the tofu, cook the eggs sous-vide at 63 degrees or for 3.5 minutes from boiling point in salted water.

 - 3Toast the sesame seeds and chop the spring onion.

-- 4Carefully peel the white asparagus and cut it into long slices.
-Blanch for 3-4 minutes (depending on thickness) in salted and sweetened water with a drop of lemon so that it is firm to the bite.
-Cool in ice water and cut into long slices.
+- 4Carefully peel the white asparagus and cut it into elongated slices.
+Blanch for 3-4 minutes (depending on thickness) in salted and sweetened water with a drop of lemon, so that it is firm to the bite.
+Chill in ice water and cut into elongated slices.

-- 5Briefly blanch the sugar snap peas and cool them.
+- 5Briefly blanch and chill the sugar snap peas as well.

-- 7Boil fresh ramen noodles vigorously for 1.5 minutes in ten times the amount of water (instructions for proper cooking here).
+- 7Cook fresh ramen noodles at a rolling boil for 1.5 minutes in ten times the amount of water (instructions for proper cooking here).
 Rinse the cooked noodles with hot water.

-- 8Place freshly cooked ramen noodles in a ramen bowl, pour over the dashi, and gradually garnish with other ingredients – asparagus, sugar snap peas, mushrooms, tofu, spring onion, egg, nori seaweed, and sesame seeds.
+- 8First, place the freshly cooked ramen noodles into a ramen bowl, pour dashi over them, and gradually garnish with other ingredients – asparagus, sugar snap peas, mushrooms, tofu, spring onion, egg, nori seaweed, and sesame seeds.